esphome/esphome-docs/components/display/nextion.rst

 Rendering Lambda
 ----------------

-With Nextion displays, a dedicated chip on the display itself does the whole rendering.
-ESPHome can only send *instructions* to the display to tell it *how* to render something and *what* to render.
+Nextion displays have a dedicated processor on the display itself to handle all rendering.
+ESPHome only sends *instructions* to the display to update variables in or UI elements on the display.

-First, you need to use the `Nextion Editor <https://nextion.tech/nextion-editor/>`__ to create a display file and transfer it using the ``upload_tft`` call or insert it using the SD card slot.
+First, you need to use the `Nextion Editor <https://nextion.tech/nextion-editor/>`__ to create a "TFT" file for your display.
+Once created, you'll transfer the TFT file to your Nextion display by either:

+- a direct serial connection between the Nextion display and your PC,
+- an SD card, or...
+- the ``upload_tft`` action in ESPHome

-Then, in the rendering ``lambda``, you can use the various API calls to populate data on the display:
+Once the TFT file has been transferred to the Nextion display, you can use various API calls within ESPHome lambdas to populate data on the display.
+For example:

 .. code-block:: yaml